tulioz/Dot-Files/README.md

 #### Usage
 For prezto usage instructions go [here](https://github.com/sorin-ionescu/prezto#usage).

-### Powerline
-To use Powerline properly you'll need to install Inconsolata for Powerline, follow instructions on how to do so [here](https://powerline.readthedocs.org/en/master/installation.html#patched-fonts).
-Or on OSX simply double click the .otf file.

 ## Set Up github
 1. Generate and store ssh key for github